IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._
 A user will enter the login page which will make them login as either a admin or a helper.
 From their, they can go to the cupboard to add things to their basket or to their basket to edit the things they have selected to put into their basket.

+When you navigate to the website you are greeted by the about page, where you can read about Foodlink.
+From there, you can navigate to the login page to login.
+Once you're on the login page, you can either login, create an account, or reset your password.
+If you login, you are first taken to the basket page to you can see the items currently in your basket.
+You can click on the cupboard page to see all needs in the cupboard, and this is also where you search for needs.
+You can navigate to your basket, from which you can see all needs in your basket, remove individual needs, remove all needs, or checkout.
+It's worth noting that your basket is always saved so you can login and see the needs you previously added to your basket.
+At any time you can also click "logout" which will sign you out of your account.

+If you are an admin user, you can see the same pages, except you login as "admin" on the login page.
+As an admin, you can go to the basket page but you can't see any baskets.
+On the cupboard page, you can edit and remove needs, as well as add new ones.

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
 > Describe the types of components in the tier and describe their